nathanpc/libentrylogger/README.md

-# EntryLogger for C
+# Entrylog Library for C

-A plain C89, single source/header, library for easily working with EntryLogger documents.
+A plain C89, single source/header, library for easily working with Entrylog documents.

 ## Generating a Compilation Database